team-data-science/GenAI-RAG/README.md

 # Local GenAI RAG with Elasticsearch & Mistral

 - This how-to is based on this one from Elasticsearch: https://www.elastic.co/search-labs/blog/rag-with-llamaIndex-and-elasticsearch
+- Instead of Elasticsearch cloud we're going to run everything locally
-- You can also just clone our GitHub Repo for the code and docker setup
+- The simplest way to get this done is to just clone this GitHub Repo for the code and docker setup
+- I've tried this on a M1 Mac.
+Changes for Windows with WSL will come later.
+- The biggest problems that I had were actually installing the dependencies rather than the code itself.

 ## Install Ollama
 - Download Ollama from here https://ollama.com/download/mac
 - Unzip, drag into applications and install
-- do `ollama run mistral` (It's going to download the Mistral 7b model, 4GB size)
+- do `ollama run mistral` (It's going to download the Mistral 7b model, 4.1GB size)
 - Create a new folder in Documents "Elasticsearch-RAG"
 - Open that folder in VSCode